 The eight album from this US band.

-The band was trio with a lineup of drums, bass, guitars and vocals.
+The band was a quartet with a lineup of drums, percussion, bass, saw, theremin, guitars, keyboards, loops and vocals.